 I’ve been a fan of Brené Brown since I first saw her TED talk The Power of Vulnerability.
-Brené is a research professor and storyteller with a background in social work whose research and writing mostly focuses on vulnerability, courage, worthiness, and shame.
-I recently read her book Daring Greatly: How the Courage to be Vulnerable Transforms the Way We Live, Love, Parent and Lead, and I would really recommend it, especially to anyone who was currently having or considering counselling.
+Brené is a research professor and storyteller with a background in social work.
+Her research and writing mostly focuses on vulnerability, courage, worthiness, and shame.
+I recently read her book Daring Greatly: How the Courage to be Vulnerable Transforms the Way We Live, Love, Parent and Lead.
+I would really recommend it, especially to anyone who was currently having or considering counselling.

 Often what brings you to the point of looking for a counsellor is an experience that has left you feeling vulnerable or shaken your sense of who you are.
 (And I’m aware how the search for a counsellor and making that first contact can also bring up feelings of vulnerability.)

-Brené defines vulnerability as “uncertainty, risk, and emotional exposure”, which sounds like something most of us would usually do our best to avoid!
+Brené defines vulnerability as “uncertainty, risk, and emotional exposure”.
+This sounds like something most of us would usually do our best to avoid!
 However she also says that vulnerability “sounds like truth and feels like courage”.
-Not only does that dispel the myth that vulnerability has anything to do with weakness, it also acknowledges what a brave move it is to push yourself to do things that make you feel vulnerable.
+This dispels the myth that vulnerability has anything to do with weakness.
+Beyond that, it acknowledges what a brave move it is to push yourself to do things that make you feel vulnerable.

-In her Ted talk, Brené explains how every human being with the capacity for empathy experiences shame, and no one wants to talk about it, but the less you talk about it, the more you feel it.
+In her Ted talk, Brené explains how every human being with the capacity for empathy experiences shame, and no one wants to talk about it.
+But the less you talk about shame, the more you feel it.
 In Daring Greatly, she draws on twelve years of social research exploring people’s homes, relationships, work and parenting to develop the concept of shame resilience.
-Shame resilience is “the ability to practice authenticity when we experience shame, to move through the experience without sacrificing our values, and to come out on the other side of the shame experience with more courage, compassion and connection than we had going into it.”
+Shame resilience is “the ability to practice authenticity when we experience shame, to move through the experience without sacrificing our values, and to come out on the other side of the shame experience with more courage, compassion and connection than we had going into it”.

 Perhaps you are considering counselling because of a difficult relationship with a family member, friend or partner.
-Brené says that “If we’re going to find our way out of shame and back to each other, vulnerability is the path and courage is the light.”
-When we’re in conflict with the people we care about it can be really difficult to access that vulnerability and courage and this is where a neutral third party can really help you make sense of your own feelings and needs so you can more effectively communicate them to others.
+Brené says that “If we’re going to find our way out of shame and back to each other, vulnerability is the path and courage is the light”.
+When we’re in conflict with the people we care about it can be really difficult to access that vulnerability and courage.
+This is where a neutral third party can really help you make sense of your own feelings and needs.
+Then you can communicate them to others more effectively.

 One reason I would recommend this book is because of how helpful it can be to create those habits that Brené recommends.
-Sometimes, though, the feelings are just overwhelming and you might feel like you need more support, in which case counselling can really help.
+Sometimes, though, the feelings are just overwhelming and you might feel like you need more support.
+In that case counselling can really help.
 In fact, Brené’s chapter on how to take off the vulnerability armoury reads like a wonderful description of what many of us have learned for ourselves in therapy.